select

 The agendas for these days include the Planning Conversation Map, the Reflecting Conversation Map, and the Tools of Cognitive CoachingSM.

-In Part 1, participants will learn how to:
+In this 4-Day Seminar, participants will learn how to:

 • utilize conversation structures for planning and reflecting to develop Educator’s autonomy and sense of community